-The annual SEED Programme engages high school students with the issue of extreme poverty and empowers them to address it directly providing workshops which enable participants to implement their own fundraising initiatives.
+The year long SEED Programme engages high school students with the issue of extreme poverty and empowers them to address it directly by providing workshops which enable participants to implement their own fundraising initiatives.

-Each year P3 foundation and our supporters live on just NZ$2.25 a day for five days to raise awareness and funds for those living in extreme poverty in the Asia-Pacific region.
+Live Below the Line asks participants to live on just $2.25 a day for five days to raise awareness and funds for those living in extreme poverty in the Asia Pacific region.

-P3 Foundation hosts these annual conferences all over New Zealand each year.
-They give university students the chance to meet inspirational people in small groups to develop new skills and lasting connections.
+P3 Foundation hosts these leadership conferences in centres all over New Zealand.
+They give university students the chance to meet inspirational leaders, develop new skills, and make lasting connections.